StarGate01/AmongUs-Mumble/README.md

 ### Using the POSIX fake client

-The fake client bind to the Mumble Link plugin on Linux and Mac OSX and sets your ingame position to zero.
+The fake client binds to the Mumble Link plugin on Linux and Mac OSX and sets your ingame position to zero.
 This is not optimal, but better than nothing.

 Install `make` and `g++`, on OSX you can use Homebrew (https://brew.sh).
 Then open your terminal, change into the `POSIX` directory.
 Run `make` to build the tool, and `make run` to run it.